Guide

 The simple definition

 Salary sacrifice is an agreement to reduce contractual salary in exchange for a non-cash benefit.
-In PayPath UK's MVP, the main use case is pension salary exchange.
+In most PayPath UK examples, that benefit is pension salary exchange.

 Why people use it